cjpais/writing/serve/day/feb2_2021/index.md

 Apps can write into this git repo, perhaps via an API, which just allows for add, modify, remove, commit.
 And can be done relatively the same as anything else.

+This also allows for easy syncronization.
+I think we can add some more fancy layers on top of it if we really feel like it.
+Something like RPC, WebSockets, Sockets, or something of the like.

+Still really want to Colocate some server in San Diego.